Skip to content

 • Retry, defer, escalate, or record a manual-review path?

-• Capture a StateMirror snapshot or skip evidence recording?
+• Submit a StateMirror snapshot or skip evidence preservation?

 SimpleStates does not answer these questions.
-That responsibility stays outside the signal plane.
+That responsibility remains application-owned.

 ← Notes·Composition Examples